So, you have started your journey in therapy. How amazing! Read along for five tips to help you get the most out of therapy!

 If your visit is in person: Try to leave early for your session to allow yourself time to make it safely in case of unexpected traffic or road delays so that you do not feel rushed or risk arriving late.
 Try to plan to arrive 10-15 minutes before your scheduled time if possible.

-If your visit is telehealth: Try to wrap up any work, household chores, or errands you are attending to at least 10-15 minutes before your scheduled time so that you can prepare for the session and ensure you have little to no distractions in your environment.
+If your visit is telehealth: Try to wrap up any work, household chores, or errands at least 10-15 minutes before your scheduled time so that you can prepare for the session and ensure you have little to no distractions in your environment.

 Once you begin your session, put your phone on do not disturb so that you can be fully present!

-4) Complete Homework Assigned and Take Time to Reflect
+4) Complete the Homework Assigned and Take Time to Reflect

 If your therapist does not assign homework, you can still take it upon yourself to make time to reflect and identify areas you want to discuss in your next visit.
 Use a journal to write down significant events that come up in between sessions that you wish to discuss, feelings or thoughts that arise that you wish to discuss, or take time after sessions to write down what you found to be helpful or insightful from the session.